-The reform of immigration law in March 2016 has instituted the possibility of notifying a house arrest to asylum seekers during the procedure of determination of the responsible Member State.
+The law provides the possibility of notifying a house arrest to asylum seekers during the procedure of determination of the responsible Member State, which has been recently encouraged by the Ministry of Interior (see Alternatives to Detention).
 The foreign national can be notified a house arrest for a 6-month period.
 This house arrest has to be motivated and it is renewable once for the same period of time.
 The foreign national then has to present him or herself to the Prefecture when asked to.
-The Prefecture can also seize his or her passport or identity documents.124
+The Prefecture can also seize his or her passport or identity documents.
+Through an instruction of 20 November 2017, the Ministry of Interior has requested its services to make a systematic application of the Dublin procedure, to increase house arrest notifications and to proceed effectively to the implementation of all transfer decisions.

 In practice, the use of this possibility varies a lot depending on the Prefectures.
-In Marseille for example, Forum réfugiés - Cosi staff have reported a systematic notification of house arrest to asylum seekers under a Dublin procedure.
-In Paris and its surroundings, most of asylum seekers placed under the Dublin procedure are indeed under house arrest, although not all Prefectures notify this possibility during the determination procedure.125 In Lyon, it is not systematic.
+In Marseille and more recently Lyon for example, Forum réfugiés - Cosi staff have reported a systematic notification of house arrest to asylum seekers under a Dublin procedure.
+In Paris and its surroundings, most of asylum